It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Delivery & Pickup

-Exhibitors will deliver their container plant entries to the Garden Show Office on the designated delivery day.
-Vehicles must be parked in designated areas and display access passes on dashboard.
-Vehicles without proper passes are subject to tow.
+Exhibitors will deliver their container plant entries to the Fairgrounds on the designated delivery day.
+After closing entries, exhibitors will receive specific delivery directions and map.
+Vehicles must be parked in designated areas.

-Container plants must be picked up between 7am-5pm on the pickup deadline, unless prior arrangements have been made with the Garden Show coordinator.
+Container plants must be picked up between 7 AM and 5 PM on the designated pick-up day, unless prior arrangements have been made with the Garden Show Coordinator.

 Maintenance

-Watering of entries during the Fair will be done by trained Garden Show staff per the Watering Schedule Form provided by each exhibitor prior to the Fair.
+Watering of entries during the Fair will be done by trained Garden Show staff per the Watering Schedule Form provided by each exhibitor before the Fair.
 This watering schedule form must be completed before Opening Day.
-Container plant maintenance throughout the entire Fair is critical and entries should be inspected by the exhibitor often.
-Access for maintenance may be attained on open Fair days between 6-9am (after which all vehicles must exit the Garden Show area) and on closed Fair days, any Monday or Tuesday between 6am-6pm.
-All vehicles must display a valid Garden Show Exhibitor permit on dashboard or be subject to tow.
+Maintenance of plants in containers and landscapes throughout the entire Fair is critical, and entries should be inspected by the exhibitor often.
+Access for maintenance may be attained on open Fair days between 6-9 am (after which all vehicles must exit the Garden Show area) and on closed Fair days, any Monday or Tuesday between 6 am-6 pm.
+All vehicles must display a valid Garden Show Exhibitor permit on the dashboard or be subject to tow.
 Exhibitors must use their own tools and remove all equipment when finished with maintenance each day.
 Excessive watering that causes run-off into area drains may result in State-imposed fines.
-Any entry which is not maintained properly may be determined ineligible and have premiums withheld.
+Any entry that is not maintained properly may be determined ineligible and have premiums withheld.

 Water Quality Control Initiative